 Recovering from a bad flash

-Occasionally, a flashing attempt goes bad, leaving the router "bricked" -- it seems to be starting up, but otherwise doesn't provide network access and the management pages are unreachable.
+Occasionally, a flashing attempt goes bad, leaving the router "bricked" -- that is, the router seems to be starting up, but otherwise doesn't provide network access and management pages are unreachable.
 Another common symptom: The power light on the front panel of the router flashes nonstop.

 Fortunately, a flash problem is rare, and there are ways to recover from it.
-The first thing to do is try a hard reset, or a "30/30/30" as the DD-WRT folks call it:
+First, try a hard reset, or a "30/30/30" as the DD-WRT folks (and others) call it:

-- Unplug the router from the network (but not the power) and hold the hardware reset button for 30 seconds.
+- Disconnect the router from the network and hold the hardware reset button for 30 seconds.

 - Keep the reset button held down and remove the power cord for 30 seconds.